 Not whether the sensor is working.
 Not whether the data is flowing.
 But whether the thing the sensor is calibrated against still exists in the form the calibration assumed.

-The three pieces reflect three disciplines that high-consequence observation systems must hold simultaneously.
+The essays in this series reflect three disciplines that high-consequence observation systems must hold simultaneously.

 Scientific continuity is the discipline of protecting reference classes over time.
 Ground truth classifications drift.
-Vegetation communities shift.
 Control points that were stable become unreliable without anyone noticing.
 When the Ground Moves addresses this directly.
-The sensor reads correctly while the substrate it was calibrated against changes beneath it.
-Institutions that defend the metric instead of examining the substrate pay for that choice downstream.

 Technological evolution is the discipline of trusting the instrument over the inherited classification.
-The hemlock woolly adelgid did not announce itself.
-The sensor detected it before the classification system acknowledged it.
 When instruments reveal substrate change rather than confirming expected stability, that is the system working.
 Recognizing it as signal rather than noise is the harder organizational skill.

-Operational resilience is the discipline of acting under conditions where the substrate has collapsed entirely and the golden dataset is not available.
-No Amount of Federation addresses the governance layer: the anchor point is what makes everything downstream trustworthy, and no amount of infrastructure compensates for a broken one.
-The Repeat Oblique addresses the operational response: when you cannot wait for the golden dataset, there is a repeatable pattern for producing decision-quality truth fast enough to matter.
+Operational resilience is the discipline of acting under conditions where the substrate has collapsed entirely.
+No Amount of Federation establishes that not all data is golden, while Federation Cannot Anchor Itself (GRUAN) proves that network architecture cannot compensate for a broken anchor node.
+Finally, The Repeat Oblique addresses the operational response: when you cannot wait for the golden dataset, there is a repeatable pattern for producing decision-quality truth fast enough to matter.

 Start anywhere.
 The pieces are designed to be entered from any direction.